 Low frequency can be used for animal tracking, high frequency can be utilized in the library for book tracking, and ultra-high for vehicle and asset tracking.

 Also, the ultra-high frequency can be divided into active RFID and passive RFID.
 All in all, choosing the right tag is very relevant for the enterprise.

 Every business has its unique work-flow structure.
 The “one size fits all” philosophy does not work in software requirements.

 An organization aims to maximize its business productivity and accordingly confers with the software development team to focus on specifics and ensure that the development is aligned with the exact requirements.

 It is important to keep up the communication with them in order to ensure that the software is developed with integrity and is operable with other systems such as asset tracking.

 This underlines the need to give the team clear direction so that they develop a system in true conjunction.
 Lastly, it should be ensured that the software is flexible and scalable enough for future up-gradation or the changing business environment.

 If RFID technology is to be successfully implemented, the inputs of the different departments have to be taken as well e.g. manufacturing, supply chain, maintenance, sales, IT, etc.

-There is a set of rules to be followed for implementing RFID technology successfully.
+There is a set of rules or tips to be followed for implementing RFID technology successfully.
 Asset tracking via RFID can be a daunting task if the objective is not clearly defined.
 Focus, is, therefore, the key.

 RFID technology is still a trending advancement.
 It is especially effective for asset tracking.
 This technology provides real-time asset tracking without compromising on accuracy.